 The Board believes that the first consideration in the assignment of principals and vice-principals must be for the administrative needs of the district and its schools in support of student achievement.
 The Board also believes that consideration must be given to the benefits that a change in assignment will provide individual principals in the district and of the expertise and leadership that such principals will bring with them.
 In the assignment of a principal and vice-principals to a school, therefore, the Superintendent of Schools will consider principals and vice-principals currently in the district.
-Once assignments of current principals have been finalized, any remaining vacant principalships shall be advertised.
-Once assignment of current vice-principals has been finalized, any vacant vice-principal positions shall be advertised.
+Once assignments of current principals have been finalized, any remaining vacant principals positions shall be advertised.
 The Superintendent will solicit appropriate input from school staff and school PAC/parent representatives during the selection process.